edgecollective/edge-blog/projects/ojofeliz/index.md

 |**Fig 1.** The Ojo Felix ranch, a 200 square mile lease, shwoing the location of the three key water storage tanks to be monitored -- 'Twin Towers', 'Casias', and 'Marsh Wells'.
 Not shown are planned pipelines to be installed in 2023.   |
 -->

-In particular, there is an interest in collecting ongoing water level data from three key water storage tanks on the ranch is of particular interest: 'Twin Towers' (Fig. 1), 'Casias' (Fig 2), and 'Marsh Wells' (Fig 3).
+Grass Nomads, LLC is interested in collecting ongoing water level data from three storage tanks on the ranch, in particular: 'Twin Towers' (Fig. 1), 'Casias' (Fig 2), and 'Marsh Wells' (Fig 3).

 | [![](/img/ojofeliz/twintowers.jpeg)](/img/ojofeliz/twintowers.jpeg) |
 |:--:|